-Washington, D.C. – Three years after the Civil War ended, the head of an organization of Union veterans on May 5th, 1868, the Grand Army of the Republic (GAR) established Decoration Day as a time for the nation to decorate the graves of the war dead with flowers.
-It Was declared that Decoration Day should be observed on May 30th by Major General John A. Logan.
+Washington, D.C. – On May 5th, 1868, three years after the Civil War ended, the head of an organization of Union veterans — the Grand Army of the Republic (GAR) — established Decoration Day as a time for the nation to decorate the graves of the war dead with flowers.
+Maj.
+Gen. John A. Logan declared that Decoration Day should be observed on May 30th.

 It is believed that date was chosen because flowers would be in bloom all over the country.

-The first large observance was held that year at Arlington National Cemetery, across the Potomac River from Washington, D.C.The ceremonies centered around the mourning-draped veranda of the Arlington mansion, once the home of General Robert E. Lee.
-Various Washington officials, including General and Mrs. Ulysses S. Grant, presided over the ceremonies.
+The first large observance was held that year at Arlington National Cemetery, across the Potomac River from Washington, D.C.The ceremonies centered around the mourning-draped veranda of the Arlington mansion, once the home of Gen. Robert E. Lee.
+Various Washington officials, including Gen. and Mrs. Ulysses S. Grant, presided over the ceremonies.

 After speeches, children from the Soldiers’ and Sailors’ Orphan Home and members of the GAR made their way through the cemetery, strewing flowers on both Union and Confederate graves, reciting prayers and singing hymns.

 Local Observances Claim To Be First Local springtime tributes to the Civil War dead already had been held in various places.
 One of the first occurred in Columbus, MS, April 25th, 1866, when a group of women visited a cemetery to decorate the graves of Confederate soldiers who had fallen in battle at Shiloh.

 Nearby were the graves of Union soldiers, neglected because they were the enemy.
 Disturbed at the sight of the bare graves, the women placed some of their flowers on those graves, as well.